 i) Coin toss by the Tournament Director or member of the Tournament Committee at Tournament Headquarters.

 A team trophy and individual medals will be given to each division champion.
-In five and six-team brackets, medals will also be given to the division finalist.
-In eight or more teams divisions, in addition to the champion’s awards, a team award will be given to the finalist and medals to the third place teams.
+In all brackets, medals will also be given to the division finalist.
+In eight or more teams divisions, awards will be given out to the consolation winners.

 16. INCLEMENT WEATHER